jsiegenthaler/homebridge-eosstb/README.md

 ```
 After installing, make sure you restart Homebridge.

-## Adding the Set-Top Box to the Home app
+## Adding the Set-Top Box to the Home App
 The set-top box accessory is exposed as a separate external accessory and each set-top box needs to be manually paired as follows:

 1. Open the **Home** app on your device.